 Percy is part of the BrowserStack testing infrastructure, which along with other tools like Live and Live Automate, provides full coverage for all your visual testing needs.
 Let’s briefly run through the steps you need to follow to implement:

 - To get started, you first need to sign up for Percy.

 - Create a project on the Percy app dashboard.

 - Follow the integration guide applicable to your programming framework and use the token provided for linking accounts and validation.

 - Install project dependency on your local environment as per the guide and now you can write Percy commands into your application execution script and take snapshots.

 - Build and run your application, and check logs for updates on screenshot events.

-- After the build is complete, go back to the dashboard and there, you should be able to see your build listed.
+- After the build is complete, go back to the dashboard, and you should be able to see your build listed.